Do I really need bonds in my portfolio?

 The final category is credit risk.
 Products from the US government are considered to have no credit risk as the full faith of the US government backs them.

 So, how do intermediate treasuries and total bond funds do in the above comparison?
-First, you can see that total bond funds aren’t too great (or too bad!) in any of the above categories.
+First, total bond funds aren’t too great (or bad!) in any of the above categories.
 The idea is that they are pretty good for most.
-On the other hand, Intermediate treasuries might return a little less but might keep their value a bit better during a correction.
+On the other hand, Intermediate treasuries might return a little less but keep their value a bit better during a correction.

 What is the best bond fund if I decide I need bonds?